 The UK Government-supported apprentices programme helps people in to apprenticeships and is backed by many employers.
 The benefits include people being trained in the skills businesses need and added efficiencies in the workforce.

 The SFA funds £3.7bn of skills training for the Further Education sector in England each year.
 We work closely with the SFA to gain funding so that most of our programmes can be delivered free of charge to employers and learners.

-NCFE is a national awarding organisation which designs, develops and certifies, nationally recognised qualifications and awards.
-We work with NCFE to gain certification for all our new provision.
+NCFE CACHE is a national awarding organisation which designs, develops and certifies nationally recognised qualifications and awards.
+We work with NCFE CACHE to gain certification for all of our new provision.

 IIP is a national framework which recognises an organisation’s high performance through people, its quality of engagement and recognition of staff.
 We work with IIP to validate and improve our staff development procedures.

 The NSA works across a number of important sectors, including health, social care and e-learning, to support employees to get the training they need to do the job they love, creating and maintaining the high-quality services we all want.

 The ESF is Europe’s main instrument for supporting jobs, helping people get better jobs and ensuring fairer job opportunities.
 It is dedicated to improving social cohesion and economic wellbeing across the European Union by concentrating spending on the less developed regions.

 Ofsted is the UK Government’s education inspectorate.
 We are inspected by Ofsted and are Ofsted compliant.

 The Matrix Standard is the unique quality standard for organisations to assess and measure their advice and support services, which ultimately supports individuals in their choice of career, learning, work and life goals.
 After thorough reviews and interview processes, we were delighted to be awarded the Matrix Standard in August 2015.